Using TSYS Gift Cards

 15. Tap Add Menu Category and add our Gift Cards menu category.

-16. Tap Save and then add the Gift Cards menu category to additional Menus as necessary.
+16. Tap Done and then add the Gift Cards menu category to additional Menus as necessary.

 Section 2.
 Processing the Order